lehoff/kairos/README.md

 I am assuming that you use Erlang/OTP to develop your software - if not you can skip this section!
-And in that case you probably never got to this line since the Chronos abstraction is too high level for your taste...
+And in that case you probably never got to this line since the chronos abstraction is too high level for your taste...

 For `gen_server` and `gen_fsm` you can specify a timer in the result